benorama/grails-fbootstrapp/README.md

 Note
 -----
-A fbootstrapp resource depends on fbootstrapp-css and fbootstrapp-js.
+A _fbootstrapp_ resource depends on _fbootstrapp-css_ and fbootstrapp-js.
-In case of lesscss-resources plugin is installed, fbootstrapp resource depends on fbootstrapp-less and fbootstrapp-js.
+In case of _lesscss-resources_ plugin is installed, _fbootstrapp_ resource depends on _fbootstrapp-less_ and _fbootstrapp-js_.

 Usage
 -----